armory/docs/content/en/docs/spinnaker-user-guides/aws-guides/artifacts-s3-use.md

   - /docs/spinnaker-user-guides/artifacts-s3-use/
 ---

 > Before you start, you'll need to [configure an S3 artifact account]({{< ref "artifacts-s3-configure" >}}).
-If
-> you don't see an S3 option for Expected Artifacts "Match against" in the UI,
-> you'll need to double-check your Spinnaker is configured with the S3 account.
+If you don't see an S3 option for Expected Artifacts "Match against" in the UI, you'll need to double-check your installation is configured with the S3 account.

 ## Identifying an S3 file as an artifact